-Barbara Dartt is a senior consultant for The Family Business Consulting Group, assisting businesses with succession strategies, long-term planning, management transitions and family governance implementation, as well as other opportunities and challenges unique to family-owned businesses.
+Barbara Dartt is a Principal Consultant for The Family Business Consulting Group, assisting businesses with succession strategies, long-term planning, management transitions and family governance implementation, as well as other opportunities and challenges unique to family-owned businesses.
 Her experience in helping businesses navigate systems, create structure, and formalize strategic roles brings clarity to her clients’ organizational development needs.
 Barb brings expansive skills to the areas of strategic design and planning, work group and council formations, and people development for complex generational transitions.

 Barb’s path into family business consulting is based in very traditional roots.
 Growing up, she watched her grandfather and father provide educational Extension services to family-owned farms.
 Her interest in serving farm families led her to study veterinary medicine, earning her doctoral degree from Michigan State University in 1996.